shakthi-sp/PowerBI-Projects/Sales-Analysis-Dashboard/README.md

 Although this view is available through bookmarks (not directly visible on dashboard), it provides insights into product-wise performance.

 Includes:
-- Product Name, Sales, Profit, Profit %, LBS %, Target Achievement (✔️ / ❌)
-📌 Helps identify top-performing and low-performing products for decision-making.
+- Product Name, Sales, Profit, Profit %, LBS %, Target Achievement 📌 Helps identify top-performing and low-performing products for decision-making.

 ---

 ## 4. Business Questions Answered

 ### Sales Performance

 - What are the total sales, total boxes sold, and total shipments?
-- How has sales changed month-over-month?
+- How do sales perform month-over-month?
 - What is the overall profit percentage?

-### Trend Analysis

-- How do sales vary month-by-month?
 - What is the shipment volume trend?

-### Profitability

-- What is the monthly profit trend?
-- Which salespeople contribute the most profit?
+- Which regions and products drive revenue and profit?

 ### Salesperson Insights

 - Who are the top salespeople by sales and profit?
 - What is their profit %, LBS %, and target achievement?
-- Who met their sales target?

 ### Product Performance (Bookmarked Page)

 - Which products generate the highest revenue and profit?
 - Which products underperform?
-- Which product categories are the most profitable?
-- What are the sales trends for each product group?

 ---